Stratified Prediction-Powered Inference for Hybrid Language Model Evaluation: Experimental results

 \section{Experimental results}

-We compare our stratified estimator, \texttt{StratPPI}, on both simulated and real data to two baselines: $(i)$ the classical estimate, which uses only the labeled data, $S_n$; and $(ii)$ \texttt{PPI++}, which uses both $S_n$ and $\tilde{S}_n$.
-All of our experiments focus on $1$-$d$ mean estimation, i.e., $\mathbb{E}[Y]$.
-We explore three different allocation strategies for \texttt{StratPPI}: the first is to set $\rho_k = w_k$ to be data proportional (\texttt{StratPPI Prop.}), the second is to set $\rho_k$ optimally via the oracle $\rho_k= \rho^*_k$ (\texttt{StratPPI Opt.}), and the third is to use the heuristic approximation, $\rho_k \propto w_k \hat{\sigma}_k$, in Example~\ref{ex:mean} for $\lambda_k = 1$ when confidence scores are available (\texttt{StratPPI Heur.}).
+We compare our stratified estimator, \texttt{StratPPI}, to two baselines: (i) the classical estimate, which uses only the labeled data, $S_n$; and (ii) \texttt{PPI++}, which uses both $S_n$ and $\tilde{S}_n$.
+All of our experiments focus on $1$-$d$ mean estimation.
+We explore three different allocation strategies for \texttt{StratPPI}: the first is to set $\rho_k = w_k$ to be data proportional (\texttt{StratPPI Prop.}), the second is to set $\rho_k$ optimally via the oracle $\rho_k= \rho^*_k$ (\texttt{StratPPI Opt.}), and the third is to use the approximation, $\rho_k \propto w_k \hat{\sigma}_k$, in Example~\ref{ex:mean} for $\lambda_k = 1$ when confidence scores are available (\texttt{StratPPI Heur.}).
 We use $\lambda$-tuning for both \texttt{PPI++} and \texttt{StratPPI}, as outlined in \S\ref{sec:powertune}.
+Additional experimental results are given in Appendix~\ref{app:additional}.\looseness=-1